Skip to main content

 National Volunteer Opportunities

-UF does not endorse any programs other than the study abroad programs approved through the UF Beyond 102 and the International Center.
+UF does not endorse any programs other than the study abroad programs approved through the UF Beyond120 and the International Center.
 Private programs should be carefully researched.
 Students participate at their own risk and should be fully aware of the ethical issues involved in international volunteer programs.

 PLEASE review the module on International Experiences